Quality, Quantity, and Diversity of Students

 Students Interested in Pursuing Careers in Retailing

-Warrington's David F. Miller Center for Retailing Education and Research is one of just three business school-based retail centers in the country.
-Two major objectives of the Miller Center for Retailing Education and Research are to stimulate student interest in pursuing careers in retailing and prepare students for entry level management positions.
+Warrington's David F. Miller Retail Center is one of just three business school-based retail centers in the country.
+Two major objectives of the Miller Center are to stimulate student interest in pursuing careers in retailing and prepare students for entry level management positions.

 - 140 students take summer internships with retail firms and a similar number accept management trainee positions with retail firms when they graduate.